solendprotocol/steamm/docs/dynamic_quoter.md

 \Delta Output = R_{Output}(1 - e^{-U})
 $$

-where $u$ is the **utilisation metric**.
+where $u$ is the **utilization metric**.

 - **$R_{Output}$**: Represents the total reserve of the output token in the liquidity pool.
 It’s the maximum amount you could theoretically get if you drained the entire pool.

-- **$u$ is the utilisation metric**: This measures how much of the pool’s liquidity a trade consumes.
+- **$u$ is the utilization metric**: This measures how much of the pool’s liquidity a trade consumes.
 It reflects the trade size relative to the pool’s reserves, adjusted by factors like price.
 A small $u$ indicates a small trade that barely taps the pool, while a large one signals a large trade that strains liquidity.

-- **$e^{-U}$**: The exponential function translates the utilisation metric into a slippage factor:
+- **$e^{-U}$**: The exponential function translates the utilization metric into a slippage factor:
   - For small trades (small $u$), $e^{-U}$ is close to 1, so $1 - e^{-U} \approx 0$.
 You get a small output, proportional to the trade size, with minimal slippage relative to the market price.
   - For large trades (large $u$), $e^{-U}$ approaches 0, so $1 - e^{-U} \approx 1$.
 You receive a larger fraction of the pool’s reserve, but slippage increases, limiting the output to prevent draining the pool.